SGuillard/PHP-native-function-namespaced/README.md

 # PHP-native-function-namespaced
-All the PHP native function to precede with a backslash
+All the PHP native function to precede with a backslash if not in the global namespace

 "array_slice"
 "assert"